Indigent Defense Coordinator

-IDC assigns all cases to the Public Defender, Legal Defender or IDC Attorneys.
-The Public Defender and Legal Defender are County Departments, and IDC Attorneys are private attorneys who have agreed to provide legal services at a contracted rate and submit their bills to IDC for review and payment.
+- IDC assigns all cases to the Public Defender, Legal Defender, or IDC Attorneys.
+IDC Attorneys are private attorneys who have agreed to provide legal services at a contracted rate and submit their bills to IDC for review and payment.

 - Cases are referred to IDC by the Cochise County Superior and Justice Courts for assignment of counsel.
 Generally, cases are first referred to the Public Defender and Legal Defender offices.
 Cases that are not accepted by the Public Defender or the Legal Defender are then referred to IDC Attorneys.
 Ethical conflicts of interest or existing workload capacity are the two common reasons cases are not accepted.

 - Attorney List (PDF)

 - IDC Procedures for Court-Appointed Attorneys (PDF)

 - Report of Arizona Indigent Defense Contract Rates (PDF)

 - Indigent Defense Annual Report Fiscal Year 2019 to 2020 (PDF)

 - Administrative Order Number 2017-06 Re - Compensation Guidelines for Court Appointed Counsel (PDF)

 - Administrative Order Number 2018-011 In Re - Annual Dependency Training Requirements (PDF)